aprsorg/aprs-deviceid/ALLOCATING.md

 ------

-Requests for new identifiers are made by creating an issue ticket on the Gibhub repository containing the allocation database file (INSERT LINK HERE).
+Requests for new identifiers are made by creating an issue ticket on the master Gibhub repository where this database is maintained (https://github.com/aprsorg/aprs-deviceid/issues).
 This requires a free Github user account.

 If it is impossible for the applicant to create one, an email can be sent to allocations@aprs.org (NOT YET FUNCTIONAL).
 The maintainers will then create